destiny-evidence/stopping-methods/README.md

     # Inclusion decisions for the 10 records we already screened (0: exclude, 1: include)
     list_of_labels=[0, 0, 1, 1, 0, 1, 0, 0, 1, 0],

+    # First five are from initial random sample, rest is prioritised
+    # Not all scores use this information, so might be optional; same length as list_of_labels
+    is_prioritised=[False, False, False, False, False, True, True, True, True, True],

-    # Ranking model scores for *all* records
+    # Ranking model scores for all records (scores for random samples can be None instead of float)
-    # Not all scores use this information, so might be optional
+    # Not all methods use this information, so might be optional; len(list_of_model_scores) == dataset_size
     #                    | seen: sorted by screening order                       | unseen: sorted by score   |
     list_of_model_scores=[0.4, 0.59, 0.48, 0.57, 0.5, 0.45, 0.36, 0.35, 0.32, 0.3, 0.25, 0.2, 0.19, 0.18, 0.1],

-    # First five are from initial random sample, rest is prioritised
-    # Not all scores use this information, so might be optional
-    is_prioritised=[False, False, False, False, False, True, True, True, True, True],

     # Method-specific parameters
     recall_target=0.95,